JTFouquier/explana/readme.md

 > `open HDL-Demo.html`

-Later I want the .html report in the output folder but having path issues.
+Later I want the .html report in the output folder but I'm having path issues so the "HDL-Demo.html" output is in the main directory.

 You can run everything together with one line, as follows, if your environment is working:

 > `snakemake --cores 4 --use-conda; snakemake run_post_hoc_stats --cores 4; snakemake render_report --cores 4; open HDL-Demo.html`

+And again, remove the results to retest:

+> `rm -r workflow-results/HDL-Demo/`

 - - -